sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-plane-watch.md

 You can see from the output above that the `readsb` container was left alone \(as the configuration for this container did not change\), and a new container `planewatch` was created.

-We can view the logs for the environment with the command `docker-compose logs`, or continually "tail" them with `docker-compose logs -f`.
+We can view the logs for the environment with the command `docker compose logs`, or continually "tail" them with `docker compose logs -f`.
 We should now see logs from our newly created `planewatch` container:

 ```text
 [s6-init] making user provided files available at /var/run/s6/etc...exited 0.